 Then it's private dinner upstairs at the Caledonian Inn, rated the best country pub in SA.
 Over the past 160 years "the Cally" has become a local landmark.

 Having built the original Royal Oak Hotel by 1848, Cameron encouraged his station tradesmen to establish their own independent businesses by purchasing 80 freehold acres in April 1850, which he subdivided to found the private township of Penola.
-Dinner tonight is at the Royal Oak Hotel.

 The Camerons’ 18-year-old niece, Mary MacKillop, joined the family as governess in 1860, and soon met the charismatic local scientist and priest, Julian Tenison Woods, with whom she founded a school and later a congregation of religious sisters, the Sisters of St Joseph of the Sacred Heart.
 Also known as the Josephites or Brown Joeys, they continue to this day to work with poor and needy communities throughout the world.
 In 1995 Mary MacKillop became the first Australian to gain Roman Catholic sainthood – St Mary of the Cross.